 Please ensure that the installer has fully completed the Benchmark Checklist on the inside back pages of this document and that you have signed it to say that you have received a full and clear explanation of its operation.
-The installer is legally required to complete a commissioning checklist as a means of complying with the appropriate Buildina Regulations Part G3 (England and Wales), Part P of Northern Ireland and Section 6 of Scotland.
+The installer is legally required to complete a commissioning checklist as a means of complying with the appropriate Building Regulations Part G3 (England and Wales), Part P of Northern Ireland and Section 6 of Scotland.

 All installations must be notified to Local Area Building Control either directly or through a Competent Persons Scheme.
-Buildina Regulations Compliance Certificate will then be issued to the customer who should. on receint. write the Notification Number on the Benchmark Checklist.
+A Building Regulations Compliance Certificate will then be issued to the customer who should, on receipt, write the Notification Number on the Benchmark Checklist.

-This product should be serviced annually to optimise its safety, efficiency and performance.
-The service engineer should complete the Service relevant Record the Benchmark Checklist after each service
+This product should be serviced its annually to optimise safety, efficiency and performance.
+The service engineer should complete the the relevant Service Record Benchmark Checklist after each service.